 ORIGINALLY dubbed, quite simply, “The Fight,” the world middleweight title showdown between defending and undisputed champion Marvelous Marvin Hagler and former WBA welterweight champion and reigning WBC light-middleweight boss Thomas “The Hitman” Hearns was later given the tagline of “The War” by promoter Bob Arum.
 What unfolded that magical night inside Caesars Palace in Las Vegas was very definitely a fight and a war.

-Today, when looking back, Hearns, who always made it a priority to leave the paying fans feeling happy with the fight they had witnessed, is glad he was half of what is often called the greatest fight of all time:
+When looking back, Hearns, who always made it a priority to leave the paying fans feeling happy with the fight they had witnessed, was glad he was half of what is often called the greatest fight of all time:

-“I’m definitely very proud to have been a part of that fight, for the part I played in it,” the 57-year-old says when speaking from his home.
+“I’m definitely very proud to have been a part of that fight, for the part I played in it,” he said previously.

 Hearns stunned Hagler with his vaunted right hand, temporarily forcing Marvin’s legs to dip, the champion having to hold until his head cleared.
 But with the power shot, Hearns had all but seen his most effective weapon taken out of the fight.
 His right hand was broken and this severely handicapped his chances of winning.
 Today, “The Hitman” feels the KO victory would have been his had his hand not buckled under the combined force of his own withering power and the granite in Hagler’s skull.

 “Oh yes, most definitely.
 I knew I had to get it,” Hearns says of the stoppage win he is sure he’d have got had his hand not failed him.

 “But I was so exhausted after hitting him all those times and throwing so many punches in the first couple of rounds – I hit him so hard in the first round.
 After that, I was so tired, it didn’t really take all that much [from Hagler] to put me down.”